 Amendments to the Atomic Energy Act

-The nuclear consequences of the events in Japan on 11 March 2011 represented a defining moment – for Japan and the whole world.
-The German government and the minister presidents of the Länder with nuclear power plants therefore decided to review the safety of all Germany’s nuclear power plants and reassess the risks of the use of nuclear energy in a dialogue involving all segments of civil society and the Ethics Commission on a Safe Energy Supply.
+The nuclear aftermath of the events in Japan on 11 March 2011 represented a defining moment – for Japan and the whole world.
+The German government and the Minister-Presidents of the federal states with nuclear power plants decided to review the safety of all nuclear power plants in Germany and reassess the risks of the use of nuclear power in dialogue with civil society and involving the Ethics Commission on a Safe Energy Supply.

-The Atomic Energy Act (AtG), the legislative ordinances based on it and the Repository Site Selection Act (Standortauswahlgesetz, StandAG) adopted by the Bundestag in June 2013, already covered many of the provisions of the EU Directives.
-Further provisions entered into force with the 14th and 15th AtG amendments on 26 November 2015 and 10 June 2017 respectively.
+The Atomic Energy Act, the legislative ordinances based on it and the Site Selection Act (Standortauswahlgesetz) adopted by the German Bundestag in June 2013 already covered many of the provisions of the EU Directives.
+Additional provisions were transposed with the entry into force of the 14th Act amending the AtG on 26 November 2015 and of the 15th Act amending the AtG on 10 June 2017.

-The 16th AtG amendment adopted by the Bundestag removed the constitutional objections with the provision on fair financial compensation.
-In a decision of 29 September 2020, the Federal Constitutional Court found that the16th AtG amendment failed to enter into force and furthermore that even if it were to become effective subsequently, substantive violations would prevent the act from removing the constitutional deficits identified in the judgment of 6 December 2016.
-Consequently, the legislature is still obligated to reform the act in order to remedy the objected violations of the Constitution upheld in the judgment of 6 December 2016.
+As a result, the legislator adopted the 16th Act amending the AtG, removing the constitutional objections with a provision on fair financial compensation.
+In its decision of 29 September 2020, the Federal Constitutional Court found that the 16th Act amending the AtG had not entered into force effectively and furthermore that even if it were to become effective subsequently, material contraventions would prevent the Act from eliminating the constitutional deficits identified by the judgment of 6 December 2016.
+Consequently, the legislator was still obligated to reform the Act in order to remove the constitutional objections already identified with the judgment of 6 December 2016.

-The draft of a 17th AtG amendment focuses on nuclear security.
-This law strengthens legal certainty in relation to how requirements and measures relevant to the security of nuclear power plants, interim storage facilities and transports are laid down.
-Proving the safety of a nuclear power plant is the sole responsibility of the licencee, for instance energy companies (nuclear power plants) or the state (interim storage facilities).
-The security of these installations – against external impacts – must be achieved through government protective measures and security measures by the licencee.
-In the field of nuclear security, it must be noted that protecting against acts of terrorism is primarily a task of the state.
-Due to the high potential risk of nuclear power plants and related activities, licencees are also obligated under the Atomic Energy Act to implement supplementary protective measures against disruptive actions and other third party interference.
+The 17th Act amending the AtG focused on nuclear security.
+This Act strengthened legal certainty on how to lay down requirements and measures for the security of nuclear power plants, interim storage facilities and transports.
+Proving the safety of a nuclear power plant is the sole responsibility of the licensee, for instance energy companies (for nuclear power plants) or the state (for interim storage facilities).
+The security of these installations – against external impacts – must be achieved through protective measures by the state and security measures by the licensee.
+In the field of nuclear security, protection against acts of terrorism is primarily a task for the state.
+Due to the high potential risk of nuclear power plants and related activities, the Atomic Energy Act also obligates licensees to implement supplementary protective measures against disruptive actions and other third party interference.

-The draft of an 18th AtG amendment seeks to remedy the violations of energy supply companies’ constitutional rights arising from the 13th AtG amendment and to conclusively regulate, in mutual agreement, all the consequent legal issues disputed among the stakeholders, with the aim of finally establishing legal concord on the accelerated phase-out of nuclear power.
-To this end, a number of energy supply companies will receive specific financial compensation of varying amounts for devalued investment in the extended operating life and for electricity generation allowances that are unusable pursuant to Annex 3 column 2 of the Atomic Energy Act.
+The 18th Act amending the AtG aimed to eliminate the adverse effects the 13th Act had on the affected energy companies and to settle for good and in mutual agreement all the related legal issues that had been controversial among the stakeholders, with the aim of bringing ultimate legal certainty to all parties in relation to the accelerated phase-out of nuclear power.
+To this end, a number of energy supply companies will receive specific financial compensation of varying amounts for devalued investment in the extended operating life and for electricity volumes pursuant to Annex 3 column 2 of the Atomic Energy Act that can no longer be used.
 This amendment redresses the violation of basic rights identified by the Federal Constitutional Court judgment of 6 December 2016.
-The Act will enter into force on 31 October 2021.
+This Act entered into force on 31 October 2021.

 Note on the 11th and 12th Acts amending the Atomic Energy Act